Orhan Pamukspeaks toNirmala LakshmanonThe Museum of Innocenceand his other novels, his Turkishness, and his exploration of the human condition.

 NL: You keep going back to Istanbul in all your novels, perhaps with the exception of Snow, to old Istanbul and modern Istanbul and your memoirs are also titled Istanbul.
 It is as if you are the keeper of the soul of Istanbul.

 Pamuk: Oh, I am.
 I think I am [smiles].
 Up until the age of 54 I have lived all my life there except for some few years outside.
 I came across humanity in Istanbul and all I know about life comes from Istanbul and definitely I am writing about Istanbul.
 I also love the city because I live there, it has formed me, and it’s me.
-Of course it is natural.
-If somebody lived all his life in Delhi, he will write about Delhi.

 NL: Do you think then in that sense the authentic voice of the writer emerges only when they write about the cultural contexts they are rooted in?
 How important is it for a writer to be located in this?